 Centralizing dispatch of both internal and external fleets will enable you to handle greater delivery volumes, while using contracted fleets more cost-effectively.

-8. Real-time data and alerts
+8. Real time data and alerts

-Let’s face it, exceptions happen.
+Not only do the customers look for real-time data and alerts through mobile apps and other methods, so do the dispatchers.
 Dispatchers need visibility into their resources, from driver and fleet availability to understanding where trucks are when requests on existing routes come in.

-Dispatching software that is synced with inventory as well as fleet availability can create more efficient and cost-effective routes that ensure on-time deliveries, as well as potentially creating room for more orders per route.
+A dispatch platform that is synced with inventory as well as fleet availability can create more efficient and cost-effective routes that ensure on-time deliveries, as well as potentially creating room for more orders per route.
 All of that can only be accomplished only through a tight loop of accurate real-time data, live alerts, and the resulting decisions made by dispatchers.

-‘Smart’ dispatch software should contain automated exception flows which trigger relevant processes and alert the right people when something unexpected happens.
+‘Smart’ dispatch software should contain automated delivery exception flows which trigger relevant processes and alert the right people when something unexpected happens.

 Live alerts must be extremely rapid, accurate, and sent to the right people over the correct channels.
-These alerts act as a ‘decision hub’ for zero-hour delivery facts on the ground, and should include notifications on delivery status, driver ratings, average time-to-delivery, missed deliveries, and everything else relevant to crucial dispatcher decision making.
+These alerts act as a ‘decision hub’ for zero-hour delivery facts on the ground, and should include automatic sms notifications on delivery status, driver ratings, average time-to-delivery, missed deliveries, and everything else relevant to crucial dispatcher decision making.
 For example, platforms that include predictive capabilities on top of dispatching can alert both drivers and customers when a delay in delivery is predicted.